-Computer maintenance involves the installation, upkeep, repair and security of computer equipment and networks.
-Students who want to become computer maintenance professionals usually obtain an associate's degree in electronics technology.
-General course topics include troubleshooting and repair, digital electronics, microprocessors, industrial electronics and electronic circuits.
+Computer maintenance involves the installation, upkeep, repair, and security of computer equipment and networks.
+Students who want to become computer maintenance professionals usually obtain an associate's degree or certificate in electronics technology, with general course topics including troubleshooting and repair, digital electronics, microprocessors, industrial electronics, and electronic circuits.

 - Consider a school with a program that allows considerable hands-on with modern equipment.

 - Because electronics technology is a broad field, students need to make sure the program they select emphasizes computer maintenance.

 - Students also need to make sure the equipment they will be training on is up-to-date.

 Apart from degree programs, computer maintenance professionals may also complete training at a vocational school, in the military or through a manufacturer's training program.
 Coursework usually includes math, computer technology, computer maintenance basics, system troubleshooting, network fundamentals, installation, and repair.

 Many organizations offer certification for computer maintenance professionals.
 For example, CompTIA, a global IT trade association, offers A+ certification.
 Held as the industry standard, A+ certification helps employers determine a worker's level of skill and knowledge in computer support.

 Many schools offer certificates and associate's degrees in computer maintenance, some of which can be earned congruently.
 These programs teach students to repair and maintain the latest in computer technology through hands-on work, preparing them for professional certification and a variety of job opportunities in technology.